microsoft/rushjs.io-website/pages/maintainer/build_cache.md

 ## Testing the build cache

-With these changes, when a project is being cached, you should see log output similar to this:
+Now you should see projects being cached as shown in this sample log output:

 ```shell
 $ rush rebuild --verbose